zestsoftware/jquery.pyproxy/README.rst

       ./manage.py test pyproxy (for Django users without buildout)

 There is also qUnit tests to ensure the jQuery library works correclty.
-FOr the oment it is only available for Plone users.
+For the moment it is only available for Plone users.
 First, you have to load the 'tests.zcml' file from jquery.pyproxy.
 For example in the main configure.zcml of a product you develop::